teldridge11/logKextClientElCapitan/README.md

 STEP 1:

--Hold ⌘R while starting your mac
+-Hold ⌘R while starting your mac (This boots your computer in recovery mode).

 -Navigate to Utilities → Terminal

 -Type `csrutil disable` into Terminal.
 This disables System Integrity Protection.
 To reactive, use `csrutil enable`.

--Restart you Mac
+-Restart your Mac

 STEP 2: